chef/chef-workstation/www/site/content/docs/chef-workstation/privacy.md

 You can view the analytics we collect before it is sent.
 Find--and remove--your data in the `HOME/.chef-workstation/telemetry/` folder.
-We save the data from a current chef-run in the telemetry folder and collect it at the start of the next chef-run.
+We save the data from a current `chef-run` in the telemetry folder and collect it at the start of the next `chef-run`.

 When telemetry is disabled, we won't collect your previously stored analytics.